ballerina-platform/module-ballerinax-googleapis.sheets/modules/listener/Module.md

 ## On Edit Trigger Endpoint
-The `/onEdit` service endpoint, can listen to events triggered  when a spreadsheet is edited and can get more information about the edit event such as the
+The `/onEdit` service endpoint, can listen to events triggered  when a spreadsheet is edited such as when a row is appended to a spreadsheet or when a row is updated in a spreadsheet that capture change event types.

+* `APPEND_ROW`
+* `UPDATE_ROW`

+We can get more information about the edit event such as the
 * `spreadsheet ID`
 * `spreadsheet name`
 * `worksheet ID`